Venous Insufficiency: Causes, Symptoms, Prevention And Treatment

 • Clothing Selection: Consider your choice of clothing as tight fitting clothes and high heeled shoes can restrict blood circulation.

-Treatment
+Venous Insufficiency Treatment

-If symptoms of venous insufficiency should appear, or if the condition should develop, the primary method of treatment is through the use of compression therapy.
+If venous insufficiency should symptoms appear, or if the condition should develop, the primary method of venous insufficiency treatment is through the use of compression therapy.
 Compression therapy helps reduce the swelling and discomfort that is present in your legs because the compression will help your veins “push” the blood back through the venous system to the heart and prevent it from pooling.
 Compression may be achieved by using compression stockings or compression wraps.
 Generally these compression therapy products may be purchased without a prescription but it is strongly advised that you consult with your medical professional to ensure that you will have the appropriate level of compression which is needed for your particular condition.

 ........................................................